zidanekarim/ece251hw/hw8/README.md

 5.b <§4.10> If the second instruction is fetched immediately after the first instruction, describe what happens in the pipeline when the first instruction causes the first exception you listed in Exercise 4.30.1.
 Show the pipeline execution diagram from the time the first instruction is fetched until the time the first instruction of the exception handler is completed.

+The pipeline stops and the next instruction is flushed

+1: IF(beqz)
+2: ID(beqz), IF(ld)
+3: Exception triggered, flush ld
+4: IF(exception handler)
+5: continue handler